-The Avot succeeded in instilling in the hearts of their descendents their own unique character traits.
+The Avot succeeded in bequeathing their unique traits to their descendants.
 Even if later generations should abandon the path of their righteous fathers, the imprint of that spiritual greatness remains, and their failings may be rectified.

-It is possible that the three outstanding characteristics of Israel - kindness, modesty, and compassion (Yevamot 79a) — are inherited from the Avot, each one from the father who had made that particular trait the focus of his personality.
+It is possible that the three special characteristics of Israel - kindness, modesty, and compassion1 — are inherited from the Avot, trait one from the tzaddik who had made that particular quality the focus of his personality.
 Abraham was legendary for his acts of kindness.
-Isaac was distinguished in his modest and inward nature.
-And Jacob acquired a profound level of compassion, as demonstrated by his deep love for his children.
+Isaac was distinguished by his modest and inward nature.
+And Jacob acquired a high level of compassion, as demonstrated by his great love for his children.

 How did worshipping the golden calf change this?

-With the sin of the golden calf and the resultant loss of those holy traits inherited from the Avot, Divine justice decreed that the people deserved to be replaced.
+After the sin of the golden calf and the resultant loss of those holy traits inherited from the Avot, Divine justice decreed that the Jewish people deserved to be replaced.

-The spiritual traits of the fathers were marvelously united in Moses, like a chair with one leg.
-The original heritage of the Avot, however, was far more powerful, supporting future generations like three distinct legs.
+The spiritual traits of the forefathers were marvelously united in Moses, like a chair with one leg.
+The original heritage of the Avot, however, was far more robust, supporting future generations like three distinct legs.